vyp/dots/readme.md

 - I should be able to easily but flexibly use exactly the same setup across my various machines. 🖥️💻👩‍💻

-**NixOS** is the chosen distribution because of it's clean, functional and declarative approach to package and configuration management.
+**NixOS** is the chosen GNU distribution because of it's clean, functional and declarative approach to package and configuration management.
 I think that the world would be a much better place if more people used Nix! ✨